 Over the past year, we have all had to become used to a new way of life due to the global pandemic.
 This includes the wearing of masks in designated places – in fact, some people feel safer wearing their mask all the time when not at home.
 Of course, wearing masks is important as it is a means of protecting ourselves and other people.
 However, it can play havoc when it comes to maintaining a beauty routine.
+Individuals undergoing hormone replacement therapy or those afflicted with things like acne, rosacea, or psoriasis may have been particularly affected.

 There are many ways in which wearing masks has made a difference to our appearance and the beauty regime we go through each day.
 In the past, many people wanted to look immaculate before even setting foot outside the home, but these days, it does not seem as important to many.
 With masks covering so much of the face, there are many that feel it is a waste of time and money to continue with their usual routine, so they have made changes.
 In this article, we will look at how mask wearing has affected out beauty routines.